 Sandwiches are the lazy man's lunch staple, but they're not exactly nutritious (especially not when you throw a measley slice of American cheese on salami and top it off with white bread).
-What's more, they don't really fill you up, so it's not uncommon for you to pick your fast food poison and go to town.
+What's more, they don't really fill you up, so it's not uncommon for you to pick your fast food poison and go to town shortly after.
 So tell us: Why do you even bother going to the gym again?

 You may loathe the idea of meal prepping, but packing a lunch for work doesn’t have to be time-consuming—and it doesn’t mean you have to eat the same thing every day.
-In fact, with less than an hour’s worth of prep this Sunday afternoon (pro tip: do it while you’re watching football), you’ll have everything you need to make five satisfying meals in seconds each morning.
+In fact, with less than an hour’s worth of prep this Sunday afternoon (Pro tip: Do it while you’re watching football.), you’ll have everything you need to make five satisfying meals in seconds each morning.
 Just follow our three-step plan.

-Step 1: Grocery Run
+Step 1: Grocery run

-Here’s what you’ll need—it seems like a lot, but don’t forget, a box of rice or bag of frozen veggies will last weeks.
+Here’s what you’ll need.
+It seems like a lot, but don’t forget, a box of rice or bag of frozen veggies will last weeks.

 - 1 cup dry rice brown rice

 - 2 whole-wheat tortillas

 - 1 15-oz. can of beans (black, cannelini, or garbanzo)

 - Wine or cider vinegar

 - 8 oz. lean beef, such as sirloin